Free Case Review (267) 651-7945

 FAQs About Investigations and Spying on Injured Workers in Pennsylvania

-Doesn’t My Right to Privacy Stop Surveillance?
+Doesn’t the Right to Privacy Stop Surveillance?

 Your right to privacy does stop surveillance at home, but there is a reduced expectation of privacy in public places and while your claim is ongoing.

-Can Investigators Access My Social Media?
+Can Private Investigators Access Your Social Media?

 They cannot do anything illegal, like hack your devices, but they can view your public social media profiles.
 They may even be able to create fake accounts to follow you with or contact people who already follow you to relay info, so “locking” your account might not be enough to stop them.
 If it’s online, they can likely view it.